An American Tail

-An American Tail is a 1986 American animated musical comedy-drama film directed by Don Bluth and written by Judy Freudberg and Tony Geiss.
-The film stars the voices of Phillip Glasser, John Finnegan, Amy Green, Nehemiah Persoff, Dom DeLuise, Madeline Kahn, and Christopher Plummer.
-It is the story of Fievel Mousekewitz and his family as they emigrate from the Russian Empire to the United States for freedom, but Fievel gets lost and must find a way to reunite with them.
+An American Tail is a 1986 animated musical comedy-drama film directed by Don Bluth and written by Judy Freudberg and Tony Geiss.
+It stars the voices of Cathianne Blore, Dom DeLuise, John Finnegan, Phillip Glasser, Amy Green, Madeline Kahn, Pat Musick, Nehemiah Persoff, Christopher Plummer, Neil Ross, Will Ryan, Hal Smith, and Erica Yohn.
+Set in the late 19th century, the story follows the Mousekewitzes, a family of Russian-Jewish mice emigrating from the Russian Empire to the United States for freedom.
+Fievel, the youngest of the Mousekewitz family, gets lost and must find a way to reunite with them.

-The film was released in the United States on November 21, 1986, by Universal Pictures.
-It received mixed reviews from critics and grossed $84 million against a budget of $9M.
+Production on An American Tail commenced in December 1984 and was originally conceived as a television special; executive producer Steven Spielberg felt it had potential as a feature film, and asked Bluth to "make [him] something pretty like [he] did in NIMH."
+The film was animated at Sullivan Bluth Studios, with James Horner composing the film's score and writing original songs.

-The film spawned a franchise, including a sequel, An American Tail: Fievel Goes West (1991), a television series, Fievel's American Tails (1992) and two direct-to-video sequels, An American Tail: The Treasure of Manhattan Island (1998) and An American Tail: The Mystery of the Night Monster (1999).
+An American Tail was theatrically released in the United States on November 21, 1986, by Universal Pictures.
+It received mixed reviews from critics and was a commercial success, grossing $85 million worldwide on a $9 million budget.
+The success spawned a franchise, including a theatrical sequel, a television series, and two sequels released on home video.